I’ll be honest, most of these bad SEO tactics should be obvious.

 So we did what good marketers always do: more.

-If a 1% keyword density is good, 5% should be great!
+If a one percent keyword density is good, percent should be awesome.
+Right?

-We quickly ended up with “keyword stuffing” that involved using the keyword on the page as many times as possible.
+We ended up with “keyword stuffing,” that involved using the keyword on the page as many times as possible.